tltjr/nScanty/README.md

 nScanty should be fully usable, but is not fully tested and therefore should still be considered beta software at best.

-nScanty is designed to work with [MongoDb](http://www.mongodb.org/), but could easily be modified to work with other dbs.
+nScanty is designed to work with [MongoDb](http://www.mongodb.org/) and [AppHarbor](https://appharbor.com/), but could easily be modified to work with other databases and/or hosting providers.

 Getting Started
 -----------------